KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 and their mathematical scope,
 see: *Glossary — Tripartite Infinity and the Khaonic Phases*.

-♾ 💧 🕊️ 💨 🌾
+♾ Φ₁ Φ₂ Φ₃ 🌾

 #### Note on Kaion and the Arc of Convergence

 **Kaion** is not a new origin.
-It is neither motion nor rest—
+It is neither motion nor rest —
 but the structural convergence
 of the two primal arcs.